guilleng/c-adts/README.md

 desired data structure.
 Then, either add a `typedef` for the `Element` type or incorporate the folder `/include/common` too.

+### Basic Usage

+`main.c` contains code snippets that demonstrate the usage of various data structures provided by the library through function calls.

 ### Contributing